RichardMax-Jerram/ifunky-windows/README.md

-icis-windows
+ifunky-windows
 =======

-The "icis-windows" module provides a selection of helpers for common administrative tasks on Windows.
+The Windows module provides a selection of helpers for common administrative tasks.

 Windows Classes
 ---------------